paltrock/paltrock.github.io/_teaching/Tumor-heterogeneity.md

 - Diversification can result from  genetic and epigenitic mutations and genetic instability

-- Tumor heterogeneity is belived to be responsible for evolution of both de novo and preexisting ceresistance to treatment
+- Tumor heterogeneity is belived to be responsible for evolution of both de novo and preexisting resistance to treatment

 Levels of tumor heterogeneity